 Applying to the Honors Program

 Admission to the Honors Program is competitive and only first-year students applying for September Admission are eligible.
 Each fall, approximately 50 outstanding first-year applicants enroll in the Honors Program.
-Each Honors Program Scholar is also awarded a half-tuition Trustees Scholarship, which is renewable for four years at the College.
+Each Honors Program Scholar is also awarded a $24,000 Trustees Scholarship, which is renewable for up to four years at the College.

 All first-year students, regardless of major, are invited to apply to the Honors Program.
 Your Honors Program application decision has no bearing, however, on your admission decision to the College.
 Students can be accepted to the College without being invited to the Honors Program.